Merimetso-Code/Crib-Sheets/README.md

 # Crib-Sheets

 Welcome to the Merimetso crib-sheet GitHub repository.
 The goal of this repository is to provide you with a some notes that you may find useful when conducting a penetration test.
-Information Check Team Member courses can be located at [Merimetso Web Site.](https://www.merimetso.net/courses)
+Information on the Merimetso Check Team Member course can be located at [Merimetso Web Site.](https://www.merimetso.net/courses)

 ## Engagement Lifecycle and Risk Management